-5 Discussion
+5. Discussion

 We introduced an effective parametrization for the process of shoal margin collapse, based on the local bed elevation and slope gradient.
-Here, we discuss how the response of the modeled collapses affects the morphodynamics and how this differs from observations.
-We also consider the implication of shoal margin collapses on perturbing the channelshoal interactions and hypothesize these are comparable to larger perturbations caused by dredging and disposal activities.
+Here we discuss how the response of the modeled collapses affects the morphodynamics and how this differs from observations.
+We also consider the implication of shoal margin collapses on perturbing the channel-shoal interactions and hypothesize these are comparable to larger perturbations caused by dredging and disposal activities.

-5.1 Modeled collapses versus observations
+5.1.
+Modeled Collapses Versus Observations

 The 2014 shoal margin collapse shows the near-field effects of a single collapse.
-This collapse is well studied by Van Schaick [2015] by analyzing field measurements and Delft3D simulations.
-Van Schaick [2015] concluded that some morphodynamics of the model differs from the observations [Mastbergen et al., 2016].
-According to field measurements, sediment deposited from the shoal margin collapse migrated in the flood direction, i.e., flood-directed net bedload, while the model outcome suggests ebb-directed net bedload.
+This collapse is well studied by Van Schaick (2015) by analyzing field measurements and Delft3D simulations.
+Van Schaick (2015) concluded that some morphodynamics of the model differs from the observations (Mastbergen et al., 2016).
+According to field measurements, sediment deposited from the shoal margin collapse migrated in the flood direction, that is, flood-directed net bedload, while the model outcome suggests ebb-directed net bedload.
 The discrepancy in the net bedload direction could be explained by the inaccuracy in the modeled hydrodynamics.
-The deposit from the 2014 shoal margin collapse is located in that part of the channel where the tidally-averaged flow is ebb dominated but almost zero, whereas south from the deposit the tidally-averaged flow and mean sediment transport suggest transport in the flood direction.
-Yet, the flood current is generally stronger in the channel, which might have led to the distribution of the deposit in the flood direction instead of the modeled ebb direction.
-The rate of infilling of erosion scars was less in the model compared to field observations (Fig 6a), whereas the field observation of erosion of the associated deposit compares more closely to the modeled results.
-The difference indicates that the model has difficulties with the simulation of the shallower regions, maybe because no extreme water level conditions are included (only 1 repeated month of real time-series) nor combined astronomical and meteorological forces [De Vet et al., 2018].
-Additionally, filling of the scars increases when a mud fraction is added to the model [Van Schaick, 2015].
+The deposit from the 2014 shoal margin collapse is located in that part of the channel where the tidally averaged flow is ebb dominated but almost zero, whereas south from the deposit, the tidally averaged flow and mean sediment transport suggest transport in the flood direction.
+Yet the flood current is generally stronger in the channel, which might have led to the distribution of the deposit in the flood direction instead of the modeled ebb direction.
+The rate of infilling of erosion scars was less in the model compared to field observations (Figure 6a), whereas the field observation of erosion of the associated deposit compares more closely to the modeled results.
+The difference indicates that the model has difficulties with the simulation of the shallower regions, maybe because no extreme water level conditions are included (only one repeated month of real time series) nor combined astronomical and meteorological forces (De Vet et al., 2018).
+Additionally, filling of the scars increases when a mud fraction is added to the model (Van Schaick, 2015).

 The shoal margin collapse parametrization leads to several collapses along the Western Scheldt Estuary.
 The location is based on the bed elevation, such that steep slopes collapse, whereas the collapsed size and volume is randomly drawn from a log-normal distribution.
 Locations for shoal margin collapses (Figure 8a) do vary from the observed locations (Figure 1a).
 We expect that for the chosen probability threshold value, the number of false positives is at least equal to the number of true positives.
-This means that steep high slopes that are not susceptible to collapses are included as well [Van Dijk et al., 2018a].
+This means that steep high slopes that are not susceptible to collapses are included as well (Van Dijk, Mastbergen, et al., 2018).
 Nonetheless, the collapses are widely distributed on tidal flats that do have collapses over time.
-Locations with rapid infilling of the scar relate to locations with multiple collapses, e.g., at Spijkerplaat (location A) and Ossenisse [location H, Van Dijk et al., 2018a].
+Locations with rapid infilling of the scar relate to locations with multiple collapses, for example, at Spijkerplaat (location A) and Ossenisse (location H; Van Dijk, Mastbergen, et al., 2018).